| | | | |

 Short Vowel Sounds

-Short vowels are taught along with other letter sounds.
-Begin teaching short vowel sounds in pre-k and continue teaching them throughout all of kindergarten and the beginning of first grade.
+Short vowels are taught the first vowel sounds that should be taught.
+Begin teaching short vowel sounds in pre-k and continue teaching and reviewing them throughout all of kindergarten and the beginning of first grade.

 👉 Rule: When there is one vowel in a word, either at the beginning or between two consonants, it usually has a short vowel sound.